Block Thresholding on the Sphere: Needlet Block Thresholding on the Sphere

 As described above (see also \cite{bkmpAoSb}, \cite{dgm}), $f$ can be described in terms of needlet coefficients, up to a constant, as

-Let us now define the blocks on which we will apply the thresholding procedure: as anticipated in the Introduction, differently from \cite{hkp}, the structure itself of the needlet framework puts in evidence a way to build them.
-Let us fix $j>0$: recall that for each resolution level $j$, we have $N_{j}\approx B^{2j}$ cubature points.
-Given the size of the blocks, i.e. the number of cubature points belonging to each of them - let us say $ \ell _{j}$ - we will build using (\ref{voronoi}) a set of Voronoi cells, containing $\ell _{j}$ cubature points.
+Let us now define the threshold blocks: as anticipated in the Introduction, differently from \cite{hkp}, the structure itself of the needlet framework suggests a quite intuitive way to be followed.
+Let us fix $j>0$: recall that for each resolution level $j$, we have $N_{j}\approx B^{dj}$ cubature points.
+Given the size of the blocks, i.e. the number of cubature points belonging to each of them - let us say $\ell _{j}$ - we will build using ( \ref{voronoi}) a set of Voronoi cells, containing $\ell _{j}$ cubature points.
 For each cell, we choose a cubature point $\xi _{js}$ to index it: we define $S_{j}\left( \ell _{j}\right) $ as the number of Voronoi cells obtained to split cubature points into groups of cardinality $\ell _{j}$.
 Let us define the set

 From (\ref{voronoi}), it is immediate to see that each cubature point $\xi _{jk}$ belongs to a unique Voronoi cell.
-We choose $\ell _{j}$ such that
+Obviously, $S_{j}\cdot \ell _{j}=N_{j}$ .